muchimi/JoystickGremlinEx/README.md

 ## 13.40.16ex (pre-release)
+### (m20)
+- Fix: display details in MIDI inputs would hide details on other entries
+- Fix: MIDI configuration update was not not updating input description consistently
+- Fix: input display fails to update for keyboard entries in m19

 ### (m19)
 - Improved: legacy remap and map to vjoy actions now synchronize the used data.
 - Improved: action list for button mappings now updates when queried to ensure the usage data is up to date across the entire profile.